Enjoy Hallowe’en Safely, Enjoy Hallowe’en Sensibly

 Guildhall Square, Waterloo Place, Strand Road Pedestrian Zone, Guildhall Street, Custom House Street, Lower Magazine Street and Union Hall Place.
 City centre locations in and around the historic City Walls.

-- Carnival Parade Finish Time: 8.10pm
+- Carnival Parade Finish Time: 8pm

-- Fireworks Display Time: Derry 8.15pm – 8.30pm, Strabane 8pm – 8.15pm
+- Fireworks Display Start Time: 8.15pm Derry and Strabane

 - Music In Guildhall Square: 8.30pm – 10pm